Governor's veto helped safeguard newspapers

 This toxic cocktail of new taxes would actually punish Maryland companies for being in Maryland.
 Advertising, marketing and media agencies in particular could be forced by the folks in Annapolis to either price themselves out of the market or absorb costs that obliterate their already-slim profit margins.
 And this business climate has been hobbled even worse by the coronavirus pandemic.

-So during a time when the Maryland Independent and other newspapers are working around the clock to keep readers informed about the COVID-19 pandemic, we applaud the governor for his veto.
+So during a time when The Recorder and other newspapers are working around the clock to keep readers informed about the COVID-19 pandemic, we applaud the governor for his veto.
 And he should absolutely veto any bill in future sessions promoting taxes on digital advertising.